cytoscape/cyjShiny/README.md

 # cyjsShiny
-cytoscape.js as a shiny widget, with an API based on RCyjs (and thus RCy3)
+cytoscape.js as a shiny widget, with an API based on RCyjs (and ancestrally, RCy3)